The need for supply chain security

 Scaling and flexibility

-Maintaining national or global supply chains comes with a great degree of uncertainty.
-Responding to shortages, overstock, or even crises is vital to modern supply chains so corporations must scale and pivot as needed.
+Maintaining national or global supply chains involves navigating significant uncertainty.
+Responding to shortages, overstock, or unexpected crises is vital, requiring corporations to scale and pivot as needed.

-A cloud environment is an ideal resource for scaling in near real time.
-You pay for storage or services as needed.
-With the mass adoption of serverless computing and microservices, you can drill down and develop the exact tools you need when you need them and deploy them across platforms.
-Additionally, AI keeps you agile by flagging potential issues.
-Your data works harder by providing invaluable business intelligence that translates into informed strategic decisions.
+A cloud environment is ideal for real-time scaling because you pay for storage or services as needed.
+With the widespread adoption of serverless computing and microservices, you can drill down into and develop the exact tools needed and deploy them across platforms.
+Additionally, AI helps maintain agility by flagging potential issues, turning data into invaluable business intelligence for informed strategic decisions.

 Data protection and recovery